stackless-goto/pest/README.md

 # pest

-antibloat & turbo simplistic single header c++ unit testing thingy.
+antibloat & turbo simplistic single header cxx unit testing thingy.

 implemented this because a hackable solution for unit testing was needed not causing excessive compile times once you have more than one assertion.